ATTENTION: If you have an older nestling or nestlings that you believe is in

 nestlings, adults may simply land briefly at the hole and tip their heads and

-upper bodies in, transfering food without fully entering the box.
+upper bodies in, transfering food without fully entering the box, as in the photo

 - Click here to watch a YouTube video showing how adult swallows fed 13-16

 day old nestlings in Francois Paquette's Quebec nest box.